jonas-is-coding/german-conversations/README.md

 The dataset consists of multiple entries, each containing the following fields:

 	• conversation_id: A unique identifier for the conversation (string). 🆔
 	• speaker_a: A dictionary containing details about the first speaker, including:
-		•	body_language: Description of the speaker’s body language. 🕺
+		• **body_language**: Description of the speaker’s body language. 🕺
 		• emotion: List of emotions exhibited by the speaker. 😐😟
 		• intent: The primary intention behind the speaker’s message. 🎯
 		• role: The role or identity of the speaker. 👤
 		• subtext: Additional thoughts that underline the speaker’s intention. 💭
 		• text: The actual dialogue spoken by the speaker. 🗣️
 	• speaker_b: A similar dictionary containing details about the second speaker with the same fields as speaker_a.

 ### Example Entry